Chico PD shooting review slams sergeant In-house analysis: Sgt. Ruppel made string of mistakes in Rushing death

 Deputy Dickerson’s light blue surgical gloves can be seen holding Rushing at the instant he was first shot by Sgt.
 Ruppel.

 In addition to the PowerPoint, Scott Rushing received through his PRA lawsuit the names of the members of the department’s crisis negotiation team in 2017.
 One name on the list of nine members jumped out at Rushing: Omar Peña, a second sergeant inside the title company.
-Like Aldridge, Peña has since been promoted and is currently a lieutenant.
+Like Aldridge, Peña has since been promoted and is currently a captain.

 “It appears to me (Peña) used none of his specialized training to help Tyler,” Rushing said.
 “It made me sick.”